victorskl/terraform-tute/aws-rds/README.md

 > AWS Console > RDS > select DB Instance > Security > Public accessibility > No/Yes

 - Select Yes if you want EC2 instances and devices outside of the VPC hosting the DB instance to connect to the DB instance.
+- If you select Yes, you must also select one or more VPC security groups that specify which EC2 instances and devices can connect to the DB instance.
 - If you select No, Amazon RDS will not assign a public IP address to the DB instance, and no EC2 instance or devices outside of the VPC will be able to connect.
-- If you select Yes, you must also select one or more VPC security groups that specify which EC2 instances and devices can connect to the DB instance.
-EC2 instances and devices outside of the VPC hosting the DB instance will connect to the DB instances.

 However, allowing `Public Accessibility` is not always needed and, not best practice!
 You should have EC2 _bastion host_ spin up in the same VPC as DB instance and, access your RDS DB instance from there.
 Or, make a DB dump to S3 bucket and reconstruct it in your local desktop.
 Other option includes [Amazon Workspaces](https://aws.amazon.com/workspaces/).